felipe1234-dev/panorama-multicamada/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+Você  <a href="./multi-panorama-plugin-react.zip" download="./multi-panorama-plugin-react.zip">download</a> the latest installable version of Markdownify for Windows, macOS and Linux.

 ## Emailware